chandra1sekar/data-engineering/02-Working-with-Data/sync-slides.md

 We're doing this one, but you can use either
 </div>

+#

+## Querying Data

 ## How many events are there?

 <div class="notes">
 For the following slides,
 Wait on the question slide for a minute to give everyone a chance to try it.
-Then reveal the next slide with correct query.
+Then reveal the next slide with query.

 - Optional: you can do these in groups and ask people to